17-year-old shot at high-rise apartment building in Flatbush

 One teen was shot and this isn't the first time a dangerous incident like this occurred at this luxury hi-rise.

-The shooting, which left a 17-year-old injured, happened in a Flatbush apartment building around 8:40 pm Thursday evening.
+The shooting, which left a 17-year-old injured, happened in a Flatbush apartment building around 8:40 p.m.
+Thursday.

 The teen was shot in the torso and is recovering at an area hospital.